projectatomic/atomicapp/docs/providers.md

 Atomic App 0.2.3 includes three providers:

   * Docker
   * Kubernetes
   * OpenShift 3

-All providers assume that you install and run the Atomic App on a host that is part of the backend cluster or runs docker directly.
-By now we do not support remote deployments.
+The Docker and Kubernetes providers assume that you install and run the Atomic App on a host that is part of the backend cluster or runs docker directly.

+OpenShift may be run in two modes.

+1. OpenShift native, using `oc new-app` command
+1. Atomic CLI

+In native mode an application may be launched using the `oc new-app` command and it will be deployed on a pod.
+In Atomic mode applications are run like other providers using a local `answers.conf` file.

 ## Choosing and configuring a provider
 While deploying an Atomic App you can choose one of the providers by setting it in `answers.conf`:

 ### OpenShift

-For OpenShift a configuration file is required.
+Note: **skip this configuration** if running in *native mode*.
+To run the application using the Atomic CLI a configuration file is required.
 You need to specify something like the following in your `answers.conf` file:

 ```
 [general]